dimi-fn/Various-Data-Science-Scripts/Miscellaneous/README.md

 ## Optimizing Textual Elements

-Focus on URL, title, description, headers, body text, and images
+Focus on URL, title, description, headers, body text, and images:

 * <i>**URL**</i>: the keyword phrase that you are targeting should be included in URL if that is possible